-Most people hear about independent legal advice (ILA) for the first time from their lawyer.
+Are you in need of an independent legal advice certificate?
+Most people hear about independent legal advice (ILA) for the first time from their lawyers.
 The family lawyer might have been hired to create a separation agreement.
 The lawyer completes the draft and sends it to the client for feedback.
 Once the draft is what the client wanted the lawyer will send it to the spouse.
 The other spouse will be told to get legal advice from a separate lawyer.

-You can also reach our law firm by filing out your information on the “live chat” button in the bottom right of the screen.
+You can also reach us by filling out your information on the “live chat” button in the bottom right of the screen.

 Both parties need to meet with a different lawyer before the separation agreement is signed.
 The lawyer that gives ILA will suggest any amendments required prior to the agreement being signed.
 Most lawyers charge hourly for ILA, and the cost depends on how many hours it takes.